JazzyKitsune/fronterWidget/README.md

 CSS for fronter widget from https://irys.neocities.org/fronters/

-Also the HTML file for testing it out
+HTML file looks bad, bc its just there to test it before importing it elsewhere

+Repository is mainly for hosting the css file lol